 Your Sense of Smell

 When it comes to chemosensory disorders, there are four different types that affect your sense of smell.
 These four conditions are determined by the extent to which your sense of smell is affected.

 Hyposmia is the reduction in the ability to detect smells.
 In this case, a person can still recognize smells.
 However, they may appear fainter in nature.
 When you get a cold or seasonal allergy and you experience swelling or congestion, hyposmia is common due to the inability of the nose to process smells as it normally would.
 In the case of Long COVID, hyposmia occurs in many as their sense of smell begins to return.
 Unfortunately, after a viral infection, such as SARS-CoV-2, cases of hyposmia can be permanent.

 What is Anosmia?

 Anosmia is the complete loss of smell.
 Similar to hyposmia, anosmia commonly occurs with the cold, flu, or a sinus infection, but typically resolves when you recover.
 As you age, the long-lasting loss of smell is more common in adults over the age of 50.
 In terms of COVID, anosmia affects as many as 30-80 percent of cases.
 However, most regain their sense of smell after about two weeks.

-Unfortunately, a new research letter published in the JAMA Otolaryngology-Head & Neck Surgery journal estimates that as many as 1.6 million Americans have experienced a complete loss of smell for at least six months after COVID recovery.
+Unfortunately, a new research letter published in the JAMA Otolaryngology-Head & Neck Surgery journal estimates that as many as 1.6 million Americans have experienced a complete loss of smell for at least six months after acute COVID recovery.
 Unfortunately, when patients experience a long-term case of anosmia, the outlook is not very optimistic.
 After six months of smell loss, the complete recovery rate drops to less than 20 percent, with as much as 5 percent of cases resulting in permanent smell loss.

 What Is Parosmia?